Grupo Arcor: History

 Arcor was created on 5 July 1951 when a group of entrepreneurs, sons of Italian immigrants, opened the first candy factory in Arroyito, a city in Córdoba Province.
 The partners and buyers of the 10,000 m2 factory were members of the Pagani Family: Amos, Renzo, Fulvio, and Elio, who decided to call the recently formed company Arcor, a name made from the combination of the first two letters of the word "Arroyito" and the first three of "Córdoba".
 Apart from the Pagani family members, there were other partners that totalised 23 shareholders.

 Arcor first exported its products to the United States in 1968.
 The company sent milk candy that were carried with no refrigeration.
 As a result, the merchandise arrived in the U.S. totally melted.
 Arcor compensated their North American partners covering all costs.

 In 1958, Arcor reached 60,000 kg of daily confectionery production and started producing different product lines.
 Arcor continued its expansion throughout South America by opening in 1995 a large candy manufacturing plant in Peru.

 In order to consolidate its position in the market, in 1993 Arcor bought "Chocolates Águila", a traditional chocolate manufacturer of Argentina established in 1880 by Abel Saint and mostly known for its chocolate bars.
 Arcor expanded the Aguila brand adding several products (such as ice creams, alfajores, and even candies) to its line.
 Between the 1930s and the 1970s, the former Chocolate Aguila company developed a huge variety of products, manufacturing and commercialising more than 100 different items in its factory located in Barracas.

 Arcor acquired "Noel & Cia.
 Ltda.
-S.A.", a traditional company founded in 1847 by Spanish immigrant Carlos Noel, which had a reputatition for its jellies and chocolate, in 1994.
+S.A.", a traditional company founded in 1847 by Spanish immigrant Carlos Noel, which had a reputation for its jellies and chocolate, in 1994.